stevemclaugh/preservation-torrent/Setup.md

 -->

 Use the included checksum list to make sure everything arrived intact.
-This may take a while.
+This may take a few minutes.

 ```
 md5sum -c DataRefuge_001_test/_checksums.md5